friendlyantz/friendlyantz/_posts/100_days_of_code_2022/2022-10-31-100-days-of-code-day-4.md

 Also managed to fire-up oled.
 Still struggling with CO2 sensor, connecting MicroPython with Adafruit hardware that originally designed for their CircuitPy is not straight forward.

+Day 18 n 19 bash scripting
+translating your solution is bash syntax is not easy.
+Learned basic control flow, bit or regex and args handling.
+I think i might switch to something more useful

+Day 20, 21
+Ruby Exercism - love the mentoring and focusing on perfecting simle problems